oalles/camel-cm/README.md

 Tests provided so far show a valid [Spring Configuration](https://github.com/oalles/camel-cm/blob/master/src/test/java/org/apache/camel/component/cm/test/TestConfiguration.java).
 Notice that CM Component URI is built from properties in a [file].(https://github.com/oalles/camel-cm/blob/master/src/test/resources/cm-smsgw.properties).

 ### Sample of Usage
-You can try [this project](https://github.com/oalles/camel-cm-sample) to see how camel-cm can be integrated in a camel route to send messages to CM SMS GW.
+You can try [this project](https://github.com/oalles/camel-cm-sample) to see how camel-cm can be integrated in a camel route.